 - Assist in development and presentation of the You are the OAC: Discover the Power of Your Voice class as part of Your Weight Matters 2015 Convention

-- Presenter of the discussion on The ABCs of the OAC – Simple Ways to Make a Difference as part of the Your Weight Matters 2015 Convention
+- Moderator for the discussion on The ABCs of the OAC – Simple Ways to Make a Difference for the Your Weight Matters 2015 Convention

 The OAC is a non-profit organization dedicated to giving a voice to those affected by obesity and was formed to build a nationwide coalition of those affected to become active advocates and spread the important message of the need for obesity education.